What it costs an idea to cross a border

 What this publication is

-This is where I think in public about this problem.
+This is where I think in public about that problem.

-Lunation is the podcast — conversations with people working at the edges of culture, power, and identity.
+Lunation is the podcast, conversations with people working at the edges of culture, power, and identity.
 It began as Fem Renaissance, a season of conversations with women reshaping activism, creativity, justice, and policy.
-It will continue as something broader, though the feminist thread will remain.
+It continues as something broader, though the feminist thread will remain.

 All of it is the same inquiry.
 The borders change.
 The problem does not.

-If that is the kind of question you find yourself returning to — in your work, in your writing, in the way you move between worlds — this publication is for you.
+If that is the kind of thinking you find yourself returning to, in your work, in your writing, in the way you move through the world, this publication is for you.